 RT CREATIVE LAB, Moscow / RT / 2020

-Endless Letter expanded the reach by also going offline as a large-scale exhibition was held in 12 main parks in Moscow.
-Over 250 unique posters were specially created for this out-of-home experience which also had an interactive element - many of the illustrations could be brought to life through a special AR App.
-Tens of thousands of park-goers interacted with the project and had a chance to watch the static images turn into animated musical shorts by hovering their smartphones over the prints.
+#VictoryPages generated more than 35 million impressions, 250,000 engagements, over 50,000 followers, 4,000,000 video views (800,000 minutes of watch time) and over 200 media publications. #VictoryPages expanded the reach by also going offline as a large-scale exhibition was held in 12 main parks in Moscow.
+Over 250 unique posters were specially created for this out-of-home experience which also had an interactive element - many of the posters could be brought to life through a special AR App.
+Tens of thousands of park-goers interacted with the project and had a chance to watch the static images turn into animated musical shorts.
+Different elements of the project have also been recognized at many international creativity festivals, film festivals, and "social good" awards such as "the Internet's highest honor" Webby/Lovie Awards, Vancouver International Film Festival, Shorty Social Good Award, and VR Awards (for social impact).